 Watch Formula 1 in Ultra HD 4K

-If you want to watch F1 races in 4K, your options are limited to Sky.
+If you want to watch F1 races in 4K, your only option is Sky.

 HDR support is still unresolved, so you'll be watching in plain old 4K (captured at 50fps).
 Sky is said to be looking into support for Hybrid Log Gamma (HLG), but hasn't specified a date for its integration.

-With the BBC already trialling HLG broadcasts with Blue Planet II, we assume Sky aren't far behind in sketching out their plans.
+With the BBC committed to a 4K HDR/HLG World Cup through its iPlayer platform, we assume Sky aren't far behind in sketching out their plans.

 Liberty Media, the owner of F1, is developing its own streaming service for 2018 – but the service is initially being developed for countries where F1 does not have existing TV deals, so an appearance in the UK looks unlikely for now.

 Online viewing is again limited to Channel 4 and Sky.
-For its 10 races, Channel 4 has live broadcast rights to practice sessions, qualifying and full races - all of which can be streamed on its All 4 catch-up and on-demand platform.
-Get the free All 4 app and you can download the content on various mobile devices afterwards.
+For its ten races, Channel 4 has live broadcast rights to practice sessions, qualifying and full races – all of which can be streamed on its All 4 catch-up and on-demand platform.
+Get the free All 4 app and you can download the content on various mobile devices.
 Like BBC iPlayer, programmes stay on the service for 30 days.

 Alternatively, there's Sky Go (free to Sky customers), which allows streaming across a range of compatible Android, iOS and Kindle Fire devices.
 For another £5 you can get Sky Go Extra, which allows downloads.

-F1 has its own official YouTube channel - it features bite-size highlights of every session across a GP weekend, as well as archival footage, behind the scenes action and interviews with prominent members of the F1 paddock.
+F1 has its own official YouTube channel featuring bite-size highlights of every session across a GP weekend, as well as archival footage, behind the scenes action and interviews with prominent members of the F1 paddock.
 Simulcasts of events – such as last year's London Live in Trafalgar Square – will be shown on the channel too.

 When and where can you watch Formula 1 highlights?